xiaoxi-s/transformer/README.md

 - Token type number: 27743
 - Dataset size: 2045795 (as it contains 36 Shakespeare's play)
 - Model parameters: 16 M parameters
-- Training with partial dataset: The first 10% of all Shakespeare play tokens loaded from `./data/data.npz` (for Andrej's dataset, it is `./data/one.npz`)
+- Data factor: 10%.
+Since the dataset is large, a partial dataset is used.
+The first 10% of all Shakespeare play tokens.
+The number 10% is called the data factor.

+Below shows some of the model outputs.
 When speaking of model iteration, it is zero based.

-## Results
+## Results (in an Iterative Way)

 The results are improving w.r.t. iterations.
 Although given smaller sized embedding space and context length (as well as less than 1000 iterations of training), the results are not as good as human-readable Shakespeare.
 Running over 200 iterations will result in overfitting.